-Policy 6.2 says that the boundaries of centres and primary shopping areas will be defined in the Part 2 Local Plan including the identification of sites for main Town Centre uses to meet identified need.
+Policy 6.2 says that the boundaries of centres and primary shopping areas will be defined in the Part 2 Local Plan.

 Policy 6.5 says that Stapleford is considered to be in need of enhancement or to be under-performing.